Gas prices are up 31% from last Memorial Day. Here's why

-Get ready for sticker shock at the gas station if you're one of the estimated 41.5 million Americans hitting the roads this Memorial Day weekend.
+(CNN Money) -- Get ready for sticker shock at the gas station if you're one of the estimated 36 million Americans hitting the roads this Memorial Day weekend.

 Gone are the days of $2-a-gallon gasoline.
 A spike in crude oil prices has lifted the national average price of gas by 31% over the past year to an average of $2.97 a gallon, according to AAA.

-Note: Correction: A previous version of this story incorrectly stated how many people are expected to drive this weekend.